saleem189/mern-chat-app/README.md

 # mern-chat-app
 Chat application buit on mern stack

-## Using JWT and refreshing tokens
+## Using JWT and refreshing tokens on redis cache
 ## In-Development